1111 Pennsylvania Ave. NW//Washington, DC 20004-2541//United States

-Natalie A. Bennett’s intellectual property practice concentrates on patent infringement and trade secret litigation.
-She litigates a wide range of technologies, including computer networking products, semiconductor chips, medical devices, and pharmaceuticals.
+Natalie A. Bennett’s intellectual property practice concentrates on patent infringement, breach of contract, and trade secret litigation.
+She litigates a wide range of technologies, including computer networking products, semiconductor chips, pharmaceutical and agrochemical products as well as medical devices.
 She has tried intellectual property disputes in district courts before a jury, at the International Trade Commission, and before Arbitration panels.
 Natalie was recently selected by the National Law Journal as one of its 40 “Rising Stars” and she was likewise selected by the American Bar Association (ABA) for inclusion on its 2019 “On the Rise Top 40 Young Lawyers” list.

 Previously, Natalie served as a judicial clerk for Judge Jimmie V. Reyna of the US Court of Appeals for the Federal Circuit and for Judge John D. Love of the US District Court for the Eastern District of Texas.
 Natalie relies on her clerkship experience, paying particular attention to issues that may be pertinent to an appeal, including error preservation strategies.

 Outside of her IP work, Natalie maintains an active pro bono practice, serving as counsel for veterans through the Veterans Consortium Pro Bono Program.
 Prior to joining Morgan Lewis, she was a partner in the intellectual property practice of another global law firm, where she obtained a precedential decision at the Federal Circuit establishing that veterans must have a full understanding of the consequences of withdrawing a claim for disability benefits for the withdrawal to be effective.